 Welcome to Year 11

 Our Year 11 students have now reached the most vital stage of their academic careers so far and it gives me great pleasure to be continuing as their Achievement Leader to support and guide them on their journey to outstanding results and opportunities.
-As with Year 10, I expect students to continue to approach their studies with maturity, high aspirations and commitment.
+Having witnessed the excellent progression that the cohort have made since Year 8, I expect students to continue to approach their studies with maturity, high aspirations and commitment.

 Year 11 students must now take full ownership of their learning and adopt a ‘no-excuses’ policy.
 They need to make effective use of their diaries to record homework and revision and to monitor their own attendance and punctuality.
 Students should ensure they are organised and equipped for all lessons.
 Parents and tutors must support this by checking the diary weekly and using it as a communication tool which links the efforts of home and school.

 The behaviour, achievement and progress of the year group are closely monitored and reinforced by myself (Achievement Team Leader for Year 11), Mrs Burns (Year Care Team Leader) and a dedicated tutor team.
 We are supported in our work by all the subject teachers and other staff within the school.
 Students who display outstanding work and effort are rewarded with good SIMs entries, public acknowledgment, year team rewards, positive phone calls and curriculum linked visits.
 Sanctions are used when students do not meet our high standards and parents are asked to support us in the application of these sanctions.
 Students are encouraged to have a say in the life of the school: each tutor group sends representatives to the year council meetings and selected students take part in Student Council meetings to discuss various aspects of school life.
 We have a high number of captains who play the role of leaders within the year group.
 They have numerous duties in order to support the school’s ethos.